slatedocs/slate/source/includes/_errors.md

-penalizeWrong | -5 | already done for all events in this period penalizeWrong | -6 | forked events should be penalized using the fork penalization function penalizeWrong | -7 | no outcome sell | -1 | amount/price bad or no market
+penalizeWrong | -5 | already done for all events in this period penalizeWrong | -6 | forked events should be penalized using the fork penalization function penalizeWrong | -7 | no outcome proveReporterDidntReportEnough | -1 | already done
-sell | -2 | oracle only branch
-sell | -4 | not enough money or shares
+proveReporterDidntReportEnough | -2 | not in right part of period pushMarketForward | -1 | fork period cannot be the current or previous period pushMarketForward | -2 | market is already closed or pushed forward pushMarketForward | -3 | not enough cash to post early resolution bond pushMarketForward | -4 | early resolution already attempted or outcome already exists sell | -1 | amount/price bad or no market sell | -2 | oracle only branch sell | -4 | not enough money or shares